Federal Work Study

 The Harvard Student Employment Office administers the Federal Work Study Program (FWSP) for Harvard students working in off-campus agencies.
 How can we help your organization?
 FWSP offers significant cost savings in employing eligible Harvard students.
 Rather than paying the student's full wage, your organization will typically only be responsible for a portion of the agreed upon hourly rate plus payroll taxes and fringe benefits.

-• For-profit organizations: The reimbursement rate is 50%, with the employer resposible for the remaining 50% plus payroll taxes and fringe benefits.
+For-profit organizations: The reimbursement rate is 50%, with the employer responsible for the remaining 50% plus payroll taxes and fringe benefits.

 If your organization can demonstrate financial hardship, the Student Employment Office can offer a 10% option (plus payroll taxes and fringe benefits) depending on your specific organization.
 Since FWSP is a federally-funded financial aid program, the Student Employment Office will take care of payroll services and then bill your organization for the employer's share at the end of the employment period.